pingcap/docs/tidb-cloud/integrate-tidbcloud-with-n8n.md

 ## Step 4: Run Your Workflow

 After building up the workflow, you can click the **Execute Workflow** button to test run it.
-You'll get Hack News briefing emails, and these news will be logged to your TiDB Cloud Serverless Tier cluster.
+You'll get Hacker News briefing emails, and these news will be logged to your TiDB Cloud Serverless Tier cluster.
 So don't worry about losing them.

 Now you can activate this workflow in the **Workflows** panel.
-This workflow will help you get the first page articles on Hack News every day.
+This workflow will help you get the first page articles on Hacker News every day.

 ## Support Operations of TiDB Cloud Node